Novahq-net/NHQHeartbeatDll/README.md

 # NovaHQ Heartbeat DLL for JOP / DFX / DFX2
 Since 2001, [Novahq.net](https://novahq.net) has provided players with news, resources and forums for the Delta Force / Joint Operations series of games.
 Around 2015, Novahq.net created its own lobby system to provide a backup public lobby for DF1, DF2, LW, TFD and BHD.

-In 2017 Novahq.net expanded its list of games covered by the lobby to include: AF3, F16, F22, M29, L3, TTF, C4.
+In 2017 Novahq.net expanded its list of games covered by the lobby to include: `Armored Fist 3`, `Comanche 3 Gold`, `Comanche 4`, `F-16 Multirole Fighter`, `F-22 Raptor`, `MiG-29 Fulcrum`, `F-22 Lightning 3` and `Tachyon: The Fringe`.

-Now, after many years and a lot of research, NovaHQ is finally able to provide a public lobby for the remaining 3 games: Joint Operations, Delta Force Xtreme & Delta Force Xtreme 2.
+Now, after many years and a lot of research, Novahq.net is finally able to provide a public lobby for the remaining three games: `Joint Operations`, `Delta Force Xtreme` & `Delta Force Xtreme 2`.

-## NHQHeartbeat
+## Supported games
-A `dinput8.dll` proxy that adds custom lobby support and LAN mode (DFX/DFX2) to NovaLogic games:

-- **Joint Operations: Combined Arms Gold** (V1.7.5.7, Retail and Steam)
-- **Delta Force: Xtreme** (V1.6.9.3, Retail and Steam)
-- **Delta Force: Xtreme 2** (V1.7.5.7, Retail and Steam)

 > **Notice:** This project is intended for use with legitimately owned copies of the supported game(s) to enable continued online play through community-operated lobby servers.
 It is not intended to be used with illegally obtained copies of the game.

+The proxy dll has been built and tested against the game versions and distributions listed below.
+Patched or cracked executables are not supported, and support for them will not be added.
+There are plenty of legitimate ways to obtain a retail or digital copy.

+- **Joint Operations: Typhoon Rising w/ Escalation Expansion Pack** (V1.7.5.7, Retail CDROM)
+- **Joint Operations: Combined Arms Gold** (V1.7.5.7, Retail CDROM, NovaLogic Digital and Steam)
+- **Delta Force: Xtreme** (V1.6.9.3, Retail CDROM, NovaLogic Digital, GOG and Steam)
+- **Delta Force: Xtreme 2** (V1.7.5.7, Retail CDROM, NovaLogic Digital and Steam)

 ## What It Does

 These games rely on **NovaWorld** for online play.
-NovaWorld no longer allows account creation so it's impossible for new players to play online.
-Players with accounts cannot even login to Delta Force Xtreme or Delta Force Xtreme 2 any longer as NovaWorld responds with an error along the lines of "The database you are attempting to use is currently not available.
-(Code NWNODB01)" error.
-This DLL proxies `dinput8.dll` to load alongside the game, intercepting and answering NWU protocol calls locally within the DLL itself, without needing to contact NovaWorld.
+NovaWorld no longer allows account creation, so it's impossible for new players to play online.
+Players with accounts cannot even log in to Delta Force Xtreme or Delta Force Xtreme 2 any longer as NovaWorld responds with an error along the lines of "The database you are attempting to use is currently not available.
+(Code NWNODB01)".
+This project is a `dinput8.dll` proxy that loads alongside the game, intercepting and answering NWU protocol calls locally within the DLL itself to add custom lobby support and LAN mode (DFX/DFX2) without needing to contact NovaWorld.

 ### 1. NWU Bypass
 Intercepts the NovaWorld authentication flow (gate server handshake, NWU auth) and discards it, returning permissive responses so the game believes it authenticated successfully.
 The game will never connect to NovaWorld when the bypass is enabled.
 This removes the NovaWorld account requirement for hosting and playing online.
 Since Delta Force Xtreme and Delta Force Xtreme 2 no longer work online, enabling this is required for any type of online play.
-Joint Operation players with NovaWorld accounts do not need to enable this, but it must be enabled to play on any server outside of NovaWorld.
+Joint Operations players with NovaWorld accounts do not need to enable this, but it must be enabled to play on any server outside of NovaWorld.

 ### 2. NovaHQ Lobby Heartbeat
-When hosting, sends a periodic heartbeat to the NovaHQ lobby with server info such as: server name, map, game mode, player list, player count, etc. This allows the server to appear in the NovaHQ lobby allowing players to join.
+When hosting, sends a periodic heartbeat to the NovaHQ lobby with server info such as server name, map, game mode, player list, player count, etc. This allows the server to appear in the NovaHQ lobby allowing players to join.
 Works with or without the NWU bypass enabled and only sends the heartbeat while hosting, not while playing.

 - **Player Validation:** When the heartbeat is enabled and an active hosting session is detected, NWU player validation will be disabled.
 The game originally calls home to NovaWorld for each connecting player, ensuring that the player is logged into NovaWorld.
-This removes that check and allows players that do not have an account the ability to join.
+This removes that check and allows players who do not have an account to join.

 ### 3. LAN Mode
-Enables direct LAN play without any internet connection for DFX and DFX2 (JOP has native support).
+Enables direct LAN play without any internet connection for DFX and DFX2 (JOP already has native support).
 Players can host and join games over a local network using the LAN browser built into the game.
 The DLL handles all the network state management, button wiring, and validation bypasses needed for LAN discovery and joining to work.
 You must use the provided `mp.mnu` and `main.mnu` templates for LAN Mode to work.

 ## How It Works